THE LOST IMPERIAL PALACE

 An insolent palace, overlooking Paris from a hill bordering the Seine; this was the imperial castle of Saint-Cloud, a splendor burnt down, a victim of the French-Prussian war of 1870.

-Of this wonder, there is nothing left, except the park that surrounded it, but for the past ten years, passionate historians have set out to revive it.
-Based on a series of exceptional photos and archives, they have made breathtaking renditions of the castle.
+Of this wonder, there is nothing left, except the park that surrounded it, but for the past ten years passionate historians have set out to revive it.
+Based on exceptional photos and archives, they have made breathtaking renditions of the castle.